 Contact: Swan Hill Maternal and Child Health Service, 154 Curlewis Street, Swan Hill, Phone: 03 5032 1329

 The Swan Hill District Health Breastfeeding Support Service is available to provide further support at any stage of your breastfeeding journey.
-Our experienced Midwives can visit you are home or you can come and see us at Health Promotion.
+Our experienced Midwives (including a qualified Lactation Consultant) can visit you at home or you can come and see us at Health Promotion.